Crow’s Feet? Here Are 10 Derm-Approved Treatments For Under-Eye Wrinkles

 What causes under-eye wrinkles?

-As we get older, the skin around the eyes is one of the first areas to show signs of aging due to its delicate and thin nature that lacks the support of essential elements such as fat, muscles, and fibers.
-The slowdown in the production of collagen, elastin, and other components of the skin’s matrix, hyaluronic acid, along with factors such as excessive sun exposure, repeated facial movements, lifestyle choices, and genetics can all contribute to the loss of elasticity in the eye area.
-But don’t fret.
-With a little TLC and attention to your daily skincare routine, you can tackle these troublemakers and help preserve the youthful radiance of your peepers.
+The skin around our eyes is particularly vulnerable to the early signs of aging due to its fragile and thin texture, which lacks the foundational support of fat, muscles, and fibers.
+As we age, our skin produces less collagen, elastin, and other essential components like hyaluronic acid.
+This, combined with factors such as prolonged sun exposure, frequent facial expressions, lifestyle habits, and genetic predispositions, exacerbates the loss of elasticity in the eye region.
+However, there’s hope.
+By dedicating a bit of care and refining your skincare regimen, you can combat these challenges and maintain the youthful glow of your eyes.

 Treatments for under-eye wrinkles